 It’s Back to School season!
 If you’re like me, and you’re also obsessed with pocket chart activities, then I know you are on the hunt for some great math and literacy pocket chart centers!
 This pack of Back to School Pocket Chart Activities is perfect for your Back to School Math and Literacy Centers, and your students will love the hands-on learning!

 Back to School Pocket Chart Activities

-These Pocket Chart Activities include fun rhyming chants that children will enjoy singing along with as they do the activities!
-One of my favorite features of this activity pack are the included recording sheets for extension activities and writing practice!
+These Back to School Pocket Chart Activities include fun rhyming chants that children will enjoy singing along with as they do the activities.
+One of my favorite features of this activity pack is the included recording sheets for extension activities and writing practice!

-That means that you can use these pocket chart activities in centers so children can work individually or with a partner.
+That means that you can use these pocket chart activities in centers, individually, or with a partner.
 You can also use these activities in small groups or for your morning meeting too!

 Apple Picking Beginning Sound Pocket Chart Chant

 This Apple Picking Beginning Sound Pocket Chart Activity is sure to get your early readers practicing beginning sounds in a whole new way!

 This set includes our Apple Picking Chant, 26 upper and lowercase apple alphabet cards, 26 beginning sound tree picture cards and 2 pages of recording sheets.